tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/角色管理/管理角色/使用角色_intl.md

 Company A's enterprise account CompanyExampleA (ownerUin: 12345) creates a role and sets Company B's enterprise account CompanyExampleB (ownerUin: 67890) as the role entity.
 CompanyExampleA then calls the API CreateRole to create a role named DevOpsRole and gives permissions to DevOpsRole.
 For more information, see [Creating a role using API](https://intl.cloud.tencent.com/document/product/598/19381#.E9.80.9A.E8.BF.87-api-.E5.88.9B.E5.BB.BA).

 After being granted the role, CompanyExampleB wants its sub-account DevB to do this job.
-So CompanyExampleB authorize DevB to assume DevOpsRole which is owned by CompanyExampleA.
+So CompanyExampleB authorizes DevB to assume DevOpsRole which is owned by CompanyExampleA.
 For more information, see [Assigning Role Policy to a Sub-Account](https://intl.cloud.tencent.com/document/product/598/19422).

 After creating the role, granting permissions to the role and assigning the role assuming policy to the sub-account, sub-account DevB can use the role.